hard livin, hard ridin.

 Click a link below to see past stages of this bike.

 Added by stalag13.
-Last updated over 2 years ago.
+Last updated about 1 month ago.

 Looks great!
 I'm after a similar look :) How wide are the fenders?